divijghose/firedrake/Firedrake-meeting-2025-01-22.md

 One point of consideration is the fact that some of our dependencies (notably loopy) do not regularly make releases.
 I don't think versioning makes sense if we depend on non-versioned libraries.

+## CW: Big testing PR: MPI on 'the outside'

+https://github.com/firedrakeproject/firedrake/pull/3385 describes the changes made.
+This is valuable for migrating to a pip install as we can properly start using a system MPI.

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*